DESIGNING FOR PARKINSONS DISEASE

 - This prototype was brought to Rock-Steady Boxing, and tested at an exercise session with patients

 - Results of testing showed little difference in patients walking with/without the mat, however, patients would unconsciously step on the lights between tiles when crossing

 - Feedback from patients & instructor suggested it could be used as a versatile gait-trainer and promote exercising at home

 Construction of the prototype with poster board, rubber.
 LED light strips were added before testing.

 Testing at Rock Steady Boxing.
 Patients were timed walking across the mat & without.
 ABBA Testing employed.

 MVP work-in progress.
 Staircase pattern has been removed, and material is soft yoga-mat with LEDs flush to the surface.

 Our product was well received by the public.
-We won first place and were the audience's favorite.
+We won first place and were voted audience favorite.
 I am grateful to have been able to work beside such talented designers and engineers.
-They taught me more than my classes ever did, from design techniques to how to handle critique and deliver constructive criticism.
-Their fight to have the best product drove me up the walls at times, but taught me that conflict is good.
-If we had all agreed on one idea at the beginning, we would never make better products.
+They taught me new design techniques, collaboration methods, and how to deliver/receive criticism.
+Their passion was infectious, and motivated me every week to make the best product I could.

 I hope I get the pleasure of being a part of another talented group of Designers and Engineers in the future.
-I hope next time, the idea we come up with will be one that will actually be reproduced and marketed.
+I hope next time, we will be able to market and produce our idea!

 Can't wait to do this again!